isabella232/siliconsalon.info/_pages/contribute.md

 ---
-permalink: /contribute/
+permalink: /proposals/
-title: "Call for Contributions"
+title: "Call for Proposals"
+redirect_from:
+- /contribute/
 ---

 Silicon Salon 4 is planned for May 3, 2023.
 Future Silicon Salons are tentatively scheduled for July 26 and October 25.
 Propose a presentation now!